Where does it hurt?

 - Micaiah from Fire Emblem: Radiant Dawn (from the above picture) has the aptly-named "Healing Hand" (or Sacrifice in the English adaptation).
 More of a sacrifice than anything, as she uses her life force to heal others.
 Notable because she is the lead (well, sort of).
 It's kind of a double edged sword, though:

-- On one hand, its only real use is for EXP grinding (by using it on someone and having Laura heal Michiah) and healing status effect (something it does without HP loss), becomes even more useless once she can promote and use staves — they don't leave the already frail liability (who gives a game over if she dies) injured.
+- On one hand, its only real uses are for EXP grinding (by using it on someone and having Laura heal Michiah) and healing status effects (something it does without HP loss).
+It becomes even more useless once she can promote and use staves — they don't leave the already frail liability (who gives a game over if she dies) injured.